 If you are renting, it is essential to make sure that you get renter’s insurance to protect your belongings.
 While renter’s insurance is not a requirement like homeowners’ insurance when you have a mortgage, the protection it provides vastly outweighs the cost.

-You can purchase a renter’s insurance policy relatively inexpensively and it provides a layer of protection should your apartment be a target of burglary or vandalism.
+You can purchase a renter’s insurance policy relatively inexpensively and it provides an additional layer of protection against loss of property.

-If your apartment does not come with an up-to-date security system such as key fob or card-reader access, we recommend that you purchase one for your individual unit.
-Today, you can find cost-effective security systems designed for cozy living spaces that are easy to set up.
+If your apartment does not come with an up-to-date apartment security system already, we recommend that you have one installed.
+Today, you can find cost-effective wireless security systems designed for cozy living spaces that are easy to install and simple to transfer to a new home if you relocate.

 Many security cameras today are Wi-Fi enabled, and you can control them right from your smartphone.
-Installing a wireless apartment security system is easy and should not concern the landlord at all unless being able to drill into the walls is important to you.
+Installing a wireless apartment security system is easy and should not concern the landlord as you don’t need to drill into the walls.

 The best places to set up security cameras in your apartment are at the main access points, so usually the front door and maybe one for a balcony or window if you’re near the ground floor.
-Many wireless cameras will eat up your bandwidth so make sure you have a decent internet plan that can handle all of the extra video streaming going on.
+Many wireless cameras will eat up your bandwidth so make sure you have a decent internet plan that can handle the influx of data.

-Vandals most often choose apartments that are poorly lit to increase the likelihood of them escaping unnoticed.
+Burglars often target apartment buildings that are poorly lit to increase the likelihood of them escaping unnoticed.
 Check around your apartment building to see what kind of lighting is installed.

 Are the back alleys appropriately lit with motion-sensing floodlights?
 Are all lights working correctly?
 If not, contact your landlord right away to get it fixed.

-A good landlord will make sure that the locks are replaced or re-keyed before renting to a new tenant.
+A good landlord will make sure that the locks are re-keyed or replaced before renting to a new tenant.
 If your landlord does not provide this service and you want to do it yourself, ask for approval first before contacting your nearest locksmith.
 (In fact, this is an important question to ask before renting the unit.)

 Getting to know the other renters next to you can be beneficial for many reasons.
 Having a good relationship with your neighbors usually means that they will keep an eye on things for you when you are away and report any suspicious activity.
 And you’ll be able to do the same for them.